 4. Consistency in Branding

 Be consistent whenever you send out your brand message.
 Whether it is on your website, a blog , a print ad or a radio commercial, you need to maintain consistency to establish your brand.
 But to make an impact, you should try and test different ways of delivering your message before you pick one.
 Even when you are testing out different tones at the same time, ensure that they send out the same message.
-Otherwise, you could leave your audience confused.
+Otherwise, your brand development could leave your audience confused.

 5. Efficiency in Branding